Being A Caring Church Webinar

 Transcript:

 Welcome.
 My name is Arlan Miller, like I said, and I’m joined here with Ted Witzig.
 I’m here from ACCFS.
 And our topic today is on being a caring church.
-How do we as a church family, engage in a loving and helpful relationship as we walk through just the just life and, the things that life comes at us.
+How do we as a church family engage in a loving and helpful relationship as we walk through just the just life and the things that life comes at us.

 Ted Witzig, Jr: Yes.

 Ted Witzig, Jr: Yep.
 One of the things that’s really important to understand Jesus was very clear that he wasn’t promising us a life that didn’t have rough spots or even ups and downs.
 He, never made that promise.
-He did promise that we didn’t have to go through it alone, first and foremost with that he’s with us.
+He promised that we didn’t have to go through it alone, first and foremost with that he’s with us.

 Ted Witzig, Jr: But secondly, his body.
 And that’s one of the neatest things.
-[00:02:00] And, it’s one of the things I hope that we can draw out through this, that, that actually much of the, many of the things that we go through in life losses, transitions changes, stresses and strains.
+And it’s one of the things I hope that we can draw out through this, that, that actually much of the, many of the things that we go through in life losses, transitions changes, stresses and strains.
 One of the things that happens, we oftentimes can’t fix that for another person.

 Ted Witzig, Jr: We wish we could.

 Arlan Miller: It’s, and when you think about a church family, that is an aspect of what we are, right?
 Yeah.
 We are members together.
 Yeah.
-So when one part hurts, we should, we hurt, right?
+So, when one part hurts, we should, we hurt, right?
 And when one part rejoices, we are to rejoice as well.
-But that interplay is, really key.
+But that interplay is really key.
 I think it’s really, it speaks to a level of health, of relationship.

 Arlan Miller: Yeah.

 Ted Witzig, Jr: Yep.
-So, I think one of the things to, to think about is, to understand whether we’re sprinting or marathoning.
-[00:08:00] And oftentimes right after something occurs, particularly if something happens unexpectedly, we go into a sprint or it’s kind of like the, you know it’s, right after something happens.
+So, I think one of the things to, to think about is to understand whether we’re sprinting or marathoning.
+And oftentimes right after something occurs, particularly if something happens unexpectedly, we go into a sprint or it’s kind of like the, you know it’s, right after something happens.

 Ted Witzig, Jr: And, so just, remember that, right after an incident like that when we were in sprint mode, we’re really focusing on kind of the things that have to do with the practical helps that people have.
 Okay.
 I mean if you think about somebody who goes through something right after an accident or a loss or whatever, and they’re thinking about rare, practical things it’s, eating, sleeping, short-term planning.